dasch-swiss/dsp-api/docs/05-internals/design/principles/design-overview.md

   data in a Knora repository.
 - Querying and updating the repository on behalf of clients.
 - Filtering query results according to the user's permissions.
-- Transforming query results into Knora API responses.
+- Transforming query results into DSP-API responses.
 - Ensuring that ontologies and data in the triplestore are consistent and conform to the requirements of the [knora-base](../../../02-knora-ontologies/knora-base.md) ontology.